roxiness/routify/README.md

 [Routify starter template](https://github.com/sveltech/routify-starter)

 ## Issues
-Feel free to open an issue or a pull request, if there's anything you think could be improved.
+Everything is still in alpha, so feel free to open an issue or a pull request.
+All feedback is welcome.